souravmat-git/MOOSE-BatModelling/README.md

 `mpiexec -n (# of CPUs) /dir/to/your/app/yourapp-opt -i /dir/to/your/inputfile/input_file.i`

 This repository also contains additional source codes specifically developed for this project.
 These codes are located within the 'src' folder.
-It is required to compile these codes within your MOOSE-based application before executing the aforementioned command.
+It is necessary to compile these codes within your MOOSE-based application before executing the aforementioned command.